Skip to content

 arXiv: 2603.10703

-Code: Project Page (code and dataset released)
+Code: Project Page (Code and dataset are open-sourced)

-Keywords: Vision-Language Models, Pixel-Level Grounding, Depth-Aware Segmentation, Pedestrian Navigation, Accessibility Reasoning, VQA
+Keywords: Vision-Language Models, Pixel-level Grounding, Depth-Aware Segmentation, Pedestrian Navigation, Accessibility Reasoning, VQA

 TL;DR